Aditya-354/DSA-Problems-Solved/README.md

 **Approach:**

--> Start from the last digit and simulate addition with carry
+> Start from the last digit and simulate addition with carry.\

--> Add 1 to the last element; if it becomes 10, set it to 0 and carry over to the previous digit.
+> Add 1 to the last element; if it becomes 10, set it to 0 and carry over to the previous digit.\

--> If all digits are 9, insert 1 at the start.
+> If all digits are 9, insert 1 at the start.

 **Pattern:** Simulate Addition